jacomyma/mapping-controversies/_pages/tuto-2-3.md

 Category:Energy conversion
 ```

-This is just the title of the Wikipedia category on energy conversion.
+This is just the title of the [Wikipedia category on energy conversion](https://en.wikipedia.org/wiki/Category:Energy_conversion).
 It's nevertheless a *datum* (singular of data)!

+A category on Wikipedia is a collection of pages about a specific topic curated by the editors.
+Notice that there are subcategories inside the category.
+This means that some pages are found directly in the category, while other pages that might still be topically relevant are found at deeper levels of subcategories.
+Level 0 would be pages found directly in the category, while level 2 would be pages found inside a subcategory of subcategory of the category.
+We will make use of that to control the harvest below.

 # Protocol